Table of Contents

 Certain parts of the cyclamen plant are toxic to both humans and animals.
 These hidden parts can cause death if ingested which is why this flower represents a hidden enemy.

 Symbolism of Cyclamen According to Color

 As mentioned above, cyclamen flowers come in a range of colors and shades from pure white to lavender, red, and purple.
 In the language of flowers, each color has its own significance.

-- White – The white cyclamen flower symbolizes purity, innocence, perfection and elegance.
+The white cyclamen flower symbolizes purity, innocence, perfection, and elegance.
 It’s also associated with the chastity of the Blessed Virgin Mary.
 A dark, reddish color can be seen under the white petals of the cyclamen flower and this is believed to represent the blood of Jesus.
 White cyclamen is sometimes called ‘bleeding heart’ and it’s said that the fragrance of the Virgin Mary sits on these flowers, giving them their delightful smell.

-- Red – All red flowers are generally regarded as symbols of love and passion.
-The same goes for red cyclamen which also symbolize desire and seduction.
+All red flowers are generally regarded as symbols of love and passion.
+The same goes for the red cyclamen which also symbolizes desire and seduction.

 Superstitions About Cyclamen

 Throughout history, there have been many superstitions about the cyclamen flower due to its toxicity and beauty.
 Here are some of the most common: